dragontaoran/sleev/paper.md

 and we unified the syntax across functions.
 To compare the computational times, we set up simulations with the same code in the vignette.
-The simulations included phase-one and phase-two sample sizes of 2087 and 835, respectively, and we performed on a *ACCRE information that I will include once the code finishes running*.
-Across 100 simulations, the previous `logreg2ph` took on averaage xx seconds with a standard deviation of yy seconds, while the corresponding new function in `sleev` took xx seconds with a standard deviation of yy seconds.
+The simulations included phase-one and phase-two sample sizes of 2087 and 835, respectively, and were performed on a 64-bit Linux OS machine with 8G memory.
+Across 100 simulations, the previous `logreg2ph` took on average 173.19 seconds with a standard deviation of 4.40 seconds, while the corresponding new function in `sleev` took 109.92 seconds with a standard deviation of 7.91 seconds.

 # SMLE for Linear Regression